stephengold/Minie/README.md

 For this reason, it's undesirable to have a collision object with any radius smaller than about 0.2 psu.

-On the other hand, dynamic bodies should not be made too large.
 Dynamic bodies in forced contact tend to jiggle.
 Jiggling is mostly noticeable for sharp-edged bodies (such as boxes) resting on uneven surfaces, under high gravity.